KazChe/appsync-backend/README.md

 Then login to aws console > coginto and make sure the user is created.
 Confirm the user in cognito user pool.
-Go to appsync > queries and login with that user Select fields from `getMyProfile` and see results returned.
+Go to appsync > queries and login with that user Select fields from `getMyProfile` with exception of tweets field and see default results returned.

 ```{
      "data": {